mdesmet/trino/docs/src/main/sphinx/sql/create-table-as.md

 Create a new table containing the result of a {doc}`select` query.
 Use {doc}`create-table` to create an empty table.

+The optional `OR REPLACE` clause replaces the existing table with the new table definition.
+It depends on connector support.

 The optional `IF NOT EXISTS` clause causes the error to be suppressed if the table already exists.

+`OR REPLACE` and `IF NOT EXISTS` cannot be used together.

 The optional `WITH` clause can be used to set properties on the newly created table.
 To list all available table